ska-telescope/csp-lmc-prototype/README.md

 * csplmc-tangodb: the MariaDB database with the TANGO database tables
 * csplmc-databaseds: the TANGO DB device server
 * csplmc-cspmaster: the CspMaster TANGO device
-* csplmc-cspsubarray01: the nstance 01 of the CspSubarray TANGO device
+* csplmc-cspsubarray01: the instance 01 of the CspSubarray TANGO device
 * csplmc-rsyslog-csplmc: the rsyslog container for the CSP.LMC devices
+* csplmc-cbfmaster: the CbfMaster TANGO device
+* csplmc-cbfsubarray01: the instance 01 of the CbfSubarray TANGO device
+* csplmc-vcc[001-004]: four instances of the Mid-CBF VCC TANGO devices
+* csplmc-rsyslog-cbflmc: the rsyslog container for the Mid-CBF.LMC devices

 To stop the Docker containers, issue the command